The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 ```

 {% hint style="warning" %}
-The `secret` is used to sign the cookie, which prevents tampering.
+The `secret` is used to "sign" the cookie, which prevents tampering.
+It is like the password for encoding and decoding the cookie.
 It must be kept private — never commit it to GitHub.
 Use a long, random string in production.
 {% endhint %}

-Once this middleware is in place, `req.session` is available in every controller.
-You can read from it and write to it:
+Once this middleware is in place, `req.session` is available in every controller
+* You can read from it to see if a user has a valid cookie
+* You can write to it when a user logs in / registers to set their cookie
+* You can also set it to `null` to delete the cookie

 ```js
 // Writing to the session (sets a cookie in the response)